 Newlyn tidal observatory and part of the south pier, Tidal observatory in Penzance, England

-The observatory was established in the early 1900s to record sea levels systematically across time.
-Measurements taken here became the official baseline for all elevation measurements throughout mainland Britain.
+The observatory was set up in the early 1900s to record sea levels in a consistent and systematic way over time.
+The readings taken here were later adopted as the official reference level for all height measurements across mainland Britain.

 Generations of researchers have worked at this site to understand how sea levels change, and the place is known among scientists worldwide as a key location for this work.
 The red and white building at the pier's end remains part of the everyday view for locals who fish or walk along the waterfront.